 Telecommunications technology has evolved rapidly in recent years.
-Understanding how to best maximize return on investment on technology is one of the challenges faced by telecommunication networks.
+Understanding how to maximize return on investment on technology is one of the challenges faced by telecommunication service providers.

-Telecom service providers the world over are starting to leverage data as a method to drive their business value and improve the customer experience.
-This has led to traditional software applications giving way to analytics-driven models that incorporate the latest trends like Artificial Intelligence (AI).
+Global telecom service providers are starting to leverage data as a method to drive their business value and improve the customer experience.
+That has led to traditional software applications giving way to analytics-driven models that incorporate the latest trends like Artificial Intelligence (AI).
 These innovations are sure to help telecom operators to expand the scope of their BSS/OSS operations to reach new people and address the challenges presented by competition and fraud.

 Here’s a look at the latest telecommunication trends of 2019.